 I am amazed how many professionals don't realize how important it is to have a decent linkedin profile photo.
 Are you one of those people?
 I hope not, but if you are, you can do something about it.

 I've seen many LinkedIn photo mistakes, but I'm not going to copy any of them or belittle someone for making a mistake.
 I've made plenty of mistakes and it's really a good thing if you get notified, as long as the feedback is given in the right way.

-I'd be embarrassed to use many of the poor quality LinkedIn photos I've seen.
+I'd be too embarrassed to use many of the poor quality LinkedIn photos I've seen.

 There is a big difference between social networking and business networking and they should be kept separate.

 It's like a real estate listing for a house.
 If there's no photo to look at, it just won;t generate much interest from potential buyers.
 Automatically there is a perception that the house has no curb appeal.

 It's also a bad idea to use an outdated photo.
 When a face-to-face meeting occurs and you look different that your photo, mistrust arises.